ERES2014/ERES2014.github.io/_posts/2015-05-28-session-6-multiplanet-systems.md

 Theory: protoplanets form far out and migrate inwards, are bombarded by Mars-sized embryos, one gets its mantle stripped, one gets mass accreted.
 However, few simulations result in a 7:6 resonance.
 This makes this particular method very unlikely, because there are a few serendipitous things that must happen to make this system via this method.

 Their method: take this theory above, and modify it.
 Their method would not require mantle stripping, originally starting in the strange 7:6 resonance, the planets don't have to swap places.
 They would start in the outer parts in a 2:1 resonance, and migrate inwards.
 The inner planet then just sweeps up leftover rocky material to become the super-Earth, and the outer one is left as a lower density material.
-They modeled this in a simulation and were able to accurate replicate this system with minimal fine-tuning of the model.
+They modeled this in a simulation and were able to accurately replicate this system with minimal fine-tuning of the model.

 ---